mschwartz-tamu/Schwartz_GEOG676/Labs/Lab8/EPortfolio.md

 # **Data Incorporation**
   >In the table below, you will find a description of each aspect needed to make this project successful.
-To access the code for each section, simply click on the corresponding icon.
+To access the example code for each section, simply click on the corresponding icon.

 |**Software Development**|**Data Sets**|**Inverse Coordinates**|**Master Geodatabase**|
 |   :---:   |   :---:   |   :---:   |   :---:   |